2_1.1.2.jpg

 Design Research and Film

 The research searches for more passive strategies of control, such as manoeuvring the flight using air resistance through changes in the drag distribution during the aggregation level.
-The aggregation flight results in new architectural morphologies that differ depending on environmental and site-specific parameters.
+The aggregation flight results in new morphologies that differ depending on environmental and site-specific parameters.

 Credits